 Demolition of existing 1970s tower blocks will be required before construction can start and the target is for zero arisings to be moved off site.
 Clarkebond aim to achieve this through careful reprofiling and landscaping designs that will accommodate the estimated 20.000m3 of demolition arisings.

 Clarkebond are also designing a new access road through the site and providing a drainage strategy including deep soakaways into the natural chalk.

 The proximity of the site to the railway line requires agreement and licences to be in place with Network Rail and Clarkebond’s rail division is assisting with this.

 Apartment blocks will accommodate a variety of unit sizes and are designed to allow for conventional concrete frame construction with little or no recourse to transfer structures, providing a significant cost advantage, assisting viability of the essentially public and affordable housing development.

-Phase 1 is complete, Phase 2 is due for completion in 2018, and it is anticipated that detailed plans for Arthur Street will be submitted for approval in the first half of 2018.
+Phase 1 is complete, Phase 2 was due for completion by 2018, and detailed plans for Arthur Street were submitted for approval shortly afterwards.